-The EDX evaluation is an extension of the neurologic portion of the physical examination and requires detailed knowledge of the patient and their disease.
+The EDX evaluation is an extension of the neurologic portion of the physical examination and requires detailed knowledge of the patient and his or her disease.
 Unlike many laboratory tests, EDX testing is not performed in a standard fashion, but must be specifically designed for each individual patient.
 In addition, it is often necessary to modify or add to the procedure during the examination, depending on the findings, which results in appropriate data being collected and proper conclusions being drawn.

 Collection of the clinical and electrophysiologic data should be entirely under the supervision of the EDX physician.
-The physician may collect all of the data directly from the patient or may delegate collection of some data to a specifically trained nonphysician or physician in a residency or fellowship training program.
+The physician may collect all of the data directly from the patient or may delegate collection of some data to a specifically trained nonphysician or physician in a residency training program or fellowship.
 Training of nonphysician personnel who perform NCSs is the ongoing responsibility of the supervising physician.
 Physicians in a residency or fellowship program require close supervision during the actual testing and careful review of the report of the findings before it is sent to the referring healthcare professional.
-Data collection is achieved by a variety of procedures, including motor and sensory nerve conduction latency and velocity studies, invasive needle or surface electrode EMG, repetitive nerve stimulation studies, reflex latency measurements, measurements utilizing electronic averaging of evoked potentials, exercise tests, and evaluation of autonomic nervous system functions.
+Data collection is achieved by a variety of procedures, including motor and sensory nerve conduction latency and velocity studies, invasive needle or surface electrode EMG, repetitive stimulation studies, reflex latency measurements, measurements utilizing electronic averaging of evoked potentials, twitch tension measurements, exercise tests, and evaluation of autonomic nervous system functions.
 Many of these tests also are used to monitor nerve and muscle function during surgical procedures.

 Determining appropriate delegation of any portion of these EDX studies should be at the discretion of the EDX physician, but only physicians should perform any portion of the examination which requires needle insertion (needle electromyography or EMG).
 This AANEM position regarding needle EMG is similar to that of the American Medical Association, American Academy of Neurology, American Academy of Physical Medicine and Rehabilitation, American Neurological Association, Department of Veterans Affairs (Veterans Administration), and many state medical examining boards.
 A court decision also has upheld this principle.
-In addition to the determination of further EDX studies that are necessary, the physician may also determine other studies needed such as ultrasound, biopsy, or genetic testing.

 Needle electrode insertion requires a detailed knowledge of anatomy and carries a small but finite risk of injury to anatomic structures (nerves, arteries) that can only be reliably identified by a physician.
-Appropriate precautions also must be taken to avoid transmitting infectious diseases, such as hepatitis, Creutzfeldt-Jakob disease, or human immunodeficiency virus (HIV) disease.
+Appropriate precautions also must be taken to avoid transmitting possible lethal diseases, such as hepatitis, Jakob-Creutzfeldt disease, or acquired immune deficiency syndrome (AIDS).
 Furthermore, some patients have additional risk factors that require testing by a physician knowledgeable in the recognition and management of those problems.
 Such patients include those who require examination near major blood vessels or the abdomen or lung, are on anticoagulants, have undergone recent cardiac surgery for valve replacement, or have pacemakers, bleeding disorders, or indwelling central venous or arterial lines.

-Interpretation of electrophysiologic data and integration with other clinical data in making a diagnosis are carried out by the EDX physician based on their training, knowledge, and experience.
+Interpretation of electrophysiologic data and integration with other clinical data in making a diagnosis are carried out by the EDX physician based on his or her training, knowledge, and experience.
 Problems are more likely to be misdiagnosed or missed completely if NCSs are performed without EMG and/or if a physician without the proper skill and training is interpreting the data, making a diagnosis, and/or establishing a treatment plan.
-Research supports that physiatrists and neurologists are much more likely to identify several neuromuscular conditions, such as polyneuropathy, lumbosacral radiculopathy, and carpal tunnel syndrome, than other providers.
-6 Significant concordance exists in neurologists and physiatrists rates of identification of such disorders, and the extent of testing, whereas other providers such as chiropractors, physical therapists, and podiatrist had striking variation in both the scope of testing and rates of identification.5
+Recent research supports that physiatrists and neurologists are much more likely to identify several neuromuscular conditions, such as polyneuropathy, lumbosacral radiculopathy, and carpal tunnel syndrome, than providers.6 Significant concordance exists in neurologists and physiatrists rates of identification of such disorders, and the extent of testing, whereas other providers such as chiropractors, physical therapists, and podiatrist had striking variation in both the scope of testing and rates of identification.6